gopheracademy/gopheracademy-web/content/advent-2018/building-ci-cd-slack-bot.md

     URL     string            `json:"url,omitempty"`
 }

-// SlackInteraction is a struct that descibes what we
+// SlackInteraction is a struct that describes what we
-// would receive on our intereactions endpoint from slack type SlackInteraction struct {
+// would receive on our interactions endpoint from slack type SlackInteraction struct {
     Type        string            `json:"type,omitempty"`
     Actions     []SlackAction     `json:"actions,omitempty"`